 Many low-income seniors in San Diego lack internet access and/or devices that would allow them to connect with loved ones, access tele-health, and engage in other meaningful activities while at home.
 They may live in neighborhoods where they don’t feel safe going out, or lack access to safe forms of transportation.
 These San Diegans are the ones who suffer most from our lack of a regional support network for older people, and who could most benefit from strategic investments to help seniors access basic needs, stay engaged in their communities, and age with health and dignity.

-During this trying time, SDSCF is partnering with community-based organizations across San Diego County to support at-risk seniors and combat the negative effects of social isolation.
-Our guiding principal is to ensure that every local senior has someone they can turn to and trust.
-To this end, we are working to fund programs and projects that address the root causes of isolation, with a special focus on elder orphans and disadvantaged populations, to make a lasting impact on older adults in our region both during and after the pandemic.
+SDSCF is partnering with community-based organizations across San Diego County to support at-risk seniors and combat the negative effects of social isolation.
+Our guiding principle is to ensure that every local senior has someone they can turn to and trust.
+To this end, we are working to fund programs and projects that address the root causes of isolation, with a special focus on senior orphans and disadvantaged populations, to make a lasting impact on older adults in our region.

-Our goal as a community foundation is to buoy the efforts of local senior service providers, which have played a crucial role in supporting the needs of older people during this public health emergency.
-These organizations have been severely impacted by the economic fallout of COVID-19, however, as program revenue has evaporated, fundraising events have been canceled, and municipal budgets have been slashed.
+Our goal as a community foundation is to buoy the efforts of local senior service providers, which have played a crucial role in supporting the needs of older people.
 There is an urgent need for philanthropy to help plug these funding gaps so organizations can continue doing work that is more important now than ever.

 Take action today, and let’s ensure that no senior in San Diego feels alone.
 Your support can change lives and build a stronger, more connected community for all.
 Donate now to make a difference.
 Together, we can end senior isolation.

 Ways to Give